orchid00/SWC_teachingnotes/RaynasInstructorNotes.md

 - Code of conduct
 - We are not a Massive Open Online Course (MOOC)

+*Exercise ~2 min*
-Teaching Practice Discussion
+Exercise: Teaching Practice Discussion
 List one the Carpentries Teaching practices that your really like and/or are excited to use.

-Complete in 2 min and we will discuss for 3 min.

 ################################# MorningWrapUp ##################################